robertpi/checkout/README.md

 ### Application logging

 I have added minimalist logging where I thought necessary.
-I'm assuming the default ASP.NET Core MVC configuration is good enough for our perposes and the ASP.NET core does necessary logging of requests and exceptions by default.
+The default ASP.NET Core MVC configuration is good enough for our perposes and will also log any uncaught exception.
+This is why there's little or no exception handling.

 To be really useful the logs would need to be shipped somehow to a centralize log storage service, but this has not been implmented.

 ### Application metrics